op3n-signal/Movies-app/README.md

 # Movies-app
 Movies Hub

---This is a movies app project made with ASP.Net Core.
+--This is a movies app project made with ASP.Net Core. <br/>
---Users can either be: Anonymous, User, or Manager --Anonymous users can
+--Users can either be: Anonymous, User, or Manager <br/><br/>
+--Anonymous users can <br/>
-  --Register
+  --Register <br/>
-  --Look at the list of movies the site has to offer --Logged in Users can
+  --Look at the list of movies the site has to offer <br/><br/>
+--Logged in Users can <br/>
-  --Log-in
+  --Log-in <br/>
-  --Log-out
+  --Log-out <br/>
-  --Look at movies list
+  --Look at movies list <br/>
-  --Look at list of movies watched
+  --Look at list of movies watched <br/>
-  --Look at how many times they watched that movie --Managers can
+  --Look at how many times they watched that movie <br/>
+--Managers can <br/><br/>
-  --Do the same as Regular Users
+  --Do the same as Regular Users<br/>
-  --Perform CRUD operations on Movie Database, Users Database, and UserMovies Database --They can search for a specific User by UserName --They can search the MovieID to get the movie Details
+  --Perform CRUD operations on Movie Database, Users Database, and UserMovies Database <br/>
+  --They can search for a specific User by UserName <br/>
+  --They can search the MovieID to get the movie Details